Atharv521/SQL_MUSIC_STORE_INSIGHTS/README.md

 ✔️ Examined employee sales performance and contributions

+## Acknowledgments

+- This project was inspired by similar SQL data analysis case studies.

-**🛠️ Technologies Used**
+## Technologies Used

 - SQL (PostgreSQL)

 - pgAdmin4 (for database management)

-**📈 Results & Findings**

-- The Rock genre generated the highest revenue.

-- The USA had the most customers and highest total sales.

-- Employee Jane Doe had the best sales performance.

-**📜 Acknowledgments**

-- This project was inspired by similar SQL data analysis case studies.